International Office EU-funded Project Portfolio

 Ghent University's central International Relations Office is actively involved in a wide range of externally funded projects related to the internationalisation of higher education.
 On this page you can find some of these projects, including some that have recently finished, but for which the outcomes remain highly relevant.
 For an exhaustive overview of all EU funded education projects that Ghent University was / is involved in, please visit this website.

 ENLIGHT will contribute to the fundamental transformation of European Higher Education that empowers learners as globally engaged citizens with state-of-the-art knowledge, skills, and innovation potential to tackle major societal transitions and to promote equitable quality of life and sustainability.
-To this end, ENLIGHT will establish the foundations of an integrated European University System with free movement of students and staff and sharing of resources that gradually links the structures of quality assurance, international outreach and global engagement, talent recruitment and investment in large research infrastructure.
+To this end, ENLIGHT will establish an open integrated space with free movement of students and staff and sharing of resources that gradually links the structures of quality assurance, international outreach and global engagement, talent recruitment and investment in large research infrastructure.

-We will develop new models for education and research adapted to the complex challenges cities face today, focusing on five flagship areas: health and well-being, digital revolution and impact of digitalisation , climate change, energy and circular economy and equity.
+We develop new models for education and research adapted to the complex challenges cities face today, focusing on six flagship areas: health and well-being, digital revolution and impact of digitalisation , climate change, energy & circular economy, equity and culture & creativity.
+ENLIGHT boosts international learning across our inter-university campus, consolidating and widening access to flexible future-proof learning opportunities.

 EDSSI: European Digital Student Service Infrastructure (01/10/2020 - 31/08/2022)